Reliable Electrical Inspections

 An AFCI is intended to de-energize the circuit when it detects the current waveform characteristics unique to an arcing fault [100].

 AFCI protection is required for the entire length of the branch circuit per 210.12(B) through (C) .
 AFCI protection is not required for outlets in bathroom areas, garages, or outside.
-But it is required for 15A or 20A, 120V branch circuits in the following dwelling unit locations [210.12(B)]:

 (1) Kitchens